 We drove via the old mining towns of Ross and Harihari and as we headed inland from the coast the weather deteriorated.
 Very low cloud and driving rain obscured our view of the mountains and even the road.
 We did manage to get sight of Lake Whapo and Lake Mapouika from the road through the clouds but the viewing points and photos didn’t do them justice.

-Franz Joseph and the Glacier
+Franz Josef and the Glacier

-Franz Joseph itself is a busy town with lots of restaurants, cafes and booking agent for the helicopter flights, tandem skydives, kayaking, etc. We had to think long and hard about a helicopter flight.
+Franz Josef itself is a busy town with lots of restaurants, cafes and booking agent for the helicopter flights, tandem skydives, kayaking, etc. We had to think long and hard about a helicopter flight.
 Everybody who is anybody here says that the only way to see the glacier is from the air.
 We are sure this is true but neither of us was jumping at the chance to go.
 We felt excited just to be in the mountains again and decided to view from the ground and save our NZ$ for an adventure that we felt more passionate about.
 Jon just seemed quite happy to make friends with the locals.

 We found our next Airbnb with Karl, Holly and their children.
-A beautiful home just outside Franz Joseph.
+A beautiful home just outside Franz Josef.
 It was quite overwhelming the next day when we visited the glacier in bright sunshine.
 Originally it stretched all the way to the sea (18km from it’s current base) and retreats and advance in small amounts cycles.
 We walked as far as we could to the base or terminal of the ice.
 A flooded river thwarted our efforts to get as close as we would have liked.

 Not to be deterred we walked up Sentinel Rock for a good view of the glacier then onto Douglas Bridge.
 The bridge had no view of the glacier but it was an Indiana Jones moment for us.
 The bridge was mostly made of timber and rope and to my horror swung every which way.
 The maximum capacity was 5 persons so we hurried over to take our photos before anyone else arrived but I think it was a bit remote so we had it mostly to ourselves.